HackYourFuture/JavaScript1/Week8/MAKEME.md

 Give feedback on the SPA (Github API) and git branching homework of one of you fellow students.
 Please provide the feedback in an issue.

+## Step 2: FINISH ALL YOUR JAVASCRIPT HOMEWORK

+:point_up:

-## Step 2: Pair programming promises challenge
+## Step 3: Pair programming promises challenge

 >TODO